 To clean the inside of sash windows we recommend a glass cleaner and microfiber cloth.
 This should be enough because inside sash windows are usually not as dirty as they are on the outside.
 For outside cleaning of sash windows you should choose a dishwashing liquid mixed with water and use sponge.
 And then simply squeegee the solution off of your sash windows.
 This is pretty simple and does not lead to lots of dirty paper towels going into your waste bin.

 Unlike PVC windows, timber sash windows can be easily repaired and maintained.
-If made by the newest technologies, like double or triple glazing, timber sash windows will stand up greatly against the elements.
+If made by the newest technologies, equipped with double or triple glazing, timber sash windows will stand up greatly against the elements.

-Overall, if you calculate all the benefits of timber sash windows like the lifespan, durability, maintenance, energy efficiency and all the other additional options that timber sash windows provides, you will come to the conclusion that the costs of PVC and timber sash windows are almost the same.
+Overall, if you calculate all the benefits of timber sash windows like the lifespan, durability, maintenance, energy efficiency and all the other additional options that timber sash windows do provide, you will come to the conclusion that the costs of PVC and timber sash windows are almost the same.

 Timber sash windows and doors are the best long term investment.